oziee/ha-solcast-solar/info.md

 v4.0.4

 - finished off the service call `query_forecast_data` to query the forecast data.
 Returns a list of forecast data using a datetime range start - end
-- and thats all.. unless HA makes breaking changes or there is a major bug in v4.0.4, this is the last update
+- and that's all.. unless HA makes breaking changes or there is a major bug in v4.0.4, this is the last update

 v4.0.3

 - updated German thanks to @florie1706 PR#179 and removed all other localisation files
 - added new attribute `detailedHourly` to each daily forecast sensor listing hourly forecasts in kWh
-- if there is data missing, sensors will still show something but a debug log will outpout that the sensor is missing data
+- if there is data missing, sensors will still show something but a debug log will output that the sensor is missing data

 v4.0.2

 - sensor names **have** changed!! this is due to locali(s/z)ation strings of the integration
-- decimal percision changed for forecast tomorrow from 0 to 2
+- decimal precision changed for forecast tomorrow from 0 to 2
 - fixed 7th day forecast missing data that was being ignored
 - added new sensor `Power Now`
 - added new sensor `Power Next 30 Mins`